jjrom/resto/docs/COLLECTIONS_CATALOGS_ITEMS.md

-# Collections and catalogs
+# Collections, catalogs and items
-The aim of resto is to store spatiotemporal *items* (aka features).
+The aim of resto is to store spatiotemporal *items*.
 These items are stored within *collections*.
 Each item must belong to one and only one *collection*.
 Usually a *collection* is made of homogeneous *items* (e.g. the Sentinel-2 collection contains Sentinel-2 images).

 However, the *collection->item* can be restrictive.
 Thus, items can also be linked to *catalogs*.
 A *catalog* is a simple, flexible JSON file of links that provides a structure to organize and browse items.
 For instance the "Flood in the South of France 2019-11" *catalog* could contains items that are related to this event but coming from very different *collections*

 ![Collections and catalogs](./stac_catalog.png)

+**[IMPORTANT]** RESTO IS FOLLOWING THE OGC COLLECTION/FEATURE CONVENTION NAMING.
+SO ANY TIME YOU SEE "FEATURE" IN THE DOCUMENTATION OR IN THE CODE YOU CAN REPLACE IT BY "ITEM".
+IT'S EXACTLY THE SAME !

 ## Collections
 **A collection must have a unique id.**